aleeniaann/SheHacks/gitHub.md

 ```
 ### Strictly follow..
 - All the team members should have your own gitHub account
-- Everyone in the team sould be contributing to the main repository
+- Everyone in the team should be contributing to the main repository

 ### Still don't understand?
 Try googling and ask your assigned mentors